LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

 \subsection{Unconditional Single-Frame Generation}

-We first validate our model architecture design and showcase our model's generative capability by directly comparing against previous LiDAR generation models in unconditional generation on KITTI-360 \cite{kitti360}.

-Based on the results in Table \ref{tab:kitti_uncond}, BEV models (such as ours or UltraLiDAR) perform best in top-down layout quality (as reflected by MMD and JSD) compared to range image models.
-The close performance gap compared to UltraLiDAR can be explained by the fact that UltraLiDAR was directly trained on the task of modeling single LiDAR scans which the benchmark evaluates.
-In addition, the BEV voxel grid representation offers large flexibility in generating physically implausible LiDAR readings that have the potential accurately match ground truth data in histogram metrics.
+We first validate our model architecture design and showcase our model's generative capability by directly comparing against previous LiDAR generation models in unconditional generation (without using HD maps) on KITTI-360 \cite{kitti360}.
+Based on the results in Table \ref{tab:kitti_uncond}, BEV models (ours or UltraLiDAR) perform best compared to range image models.
+Note that UltraLiDAR was directly trained on the task of modeling single LiDAR scans which the benchmark evaluates, which explains the performance gap compared to ours.
 We also show qualitative comparisons against the baselines in Fig. \ref{fig:kitti_uncond_comparison}.